-A few extracts from a Circumstantial narrative of the Campaign in Russia, by Eugene Labaume, captain of the Royal Geographical Engineers, and attached to the fourth corps, of the French army, commanded by Eugene Beauharnois, in that illfated and destructive enterprise.
+few extracts from a Circumstantial narrative of he Campaign in Russia, by EUGENE LABAUME, aptain of the Royal Geographical Engineers, and ittached to the fourth corps, of the French army, commanded by EUGENE BEAUHARNOIS, in that illated and destructive enterprise.

-A Picture of Smolensko after being Stormed.
+Picture of Smolensko after being Stormed

-"In every direction we marched over scattered ruins and dead bodies.
-Palaces. still burning, offered to our sight only walls half destroyed by the flames, and, thick among the fragments, were the blackened carcases of the wretched inhabitants whom the fire had consumed.
-The few houses that remained were completely filled by the soldiery, while at the door stood the miseraole proprietor without an asylum, deploring the death of his children, and the loss of his fortune.
-The churches alone afforded some consolation to the unhappy victims who had no other shelter. cathedral, celebrated through Europe, and held in great veneration by the Russians, became the refuge of the unfortunate beings who had escaped the flames.
-In this church, and round its altar, were seen whole families extended on the ground.
-On one side was an old man just expiring, and casting a last look on the image of the saint whom he had all his life invoked; on the other was an infant, whose feebles cries the mother, worn down with grief, was endeavouring to hush, and while she presented it with the breast, her tears dropped fast upon it.
+"In every direction we marched over ttered ruins and dead bodies.
+Palaces, ll burning, offered to our sight only walls If destroyed by the flames, and, thick nong the fragments, were the blackened reases of the wretched inhabitants whom e fire had consumed.
+The few houses at remained were completely filled by e soldiery, while at the door stood the iserable proprietor without an as lum, ploring the death of his children, and the ss of his fortune.
+The churches alone forded some consolation to the unhappy ctims who had no other shelter.
+The thedral, celebrated through Europe, and eld in great veneration by the Russians, ecame the refuge of the unfortunate beings ho had escaped the flames.
+In this nurch, and round its altar, were seen whole unilies extended on the ground.
+On one de was an old man just expiring, and sting a last look on the image of the saint whom he had all his life invoked; the other was an infant, whose feebles er the mother, worn down with grief, was e deavouring to hush, and while she preser ed it with the breast, her tears dropp fast upon it.

 "In the midst of this desolation, the passage of the army into the interior of the town, formed a striking contrast.
-On one side was seen the abject submission of the conquered-on the other the pride attendant upon victory: the former had lost their all-the latter, rich with spoil, and ignorant of defeat, marched proudly on to the sound of warlike music, inspiring the unhappy remains of a vanquished population with mingled fear and admiration.
+On or side was seen the abject submission of the conquered-on the other the pride attend dant upon victory is the former had lo their all-the latter, rich with spoil, ar ignorant of defeat, marched proudly on the sound of warlike music, inspiring the unhappy remains of a vanquished popultion with mingled fear and admiration.